-- 1. Adhere to all data reporting requirements stated in Article II, Section 31 of the Contract - 2.
+- d.
+Ensure that data entry into HMIS occurs in an accurate and timely manner within three (3) business days of program entry date - e.
+Correct data quality, missing information, and null data errors as specified by HST Data team within 14 days after the end of each fiscal quarter or as requested. - f.
+Collect all universal data elements, which include demographic information on all household members at program start - g.
+Comply with all confidentiality policies and procedures regarding HMIS and the use of participant data - h.
+Ensure only authorized Contractor staff, trained by HST, shall access the HMIS software - 2.
 Complete narrative sections of semi-annual "progress reports" within 30 days of receipt - 3.
 Semi-annual "progress reports" will include, at a minimum, but not limited to the following data categories: - a.
 HMIS data quality: % missing - b.
-Participant demographic data, including race and ethnicity - i.All data points listed below will include a breakdown of demographic characteristics related to race and ethnicity - c.
-Average cost per youth household served (successfully and total) - d.
-Program-specific elements - i.Percent of youth households provided Housing First Aid and diverted from shelter services - ii.Bed/Unit Utilization average percentage - iii.Average length of program participation - iv.Rate of exit from shelter to permanent housing - e.
-Narrative responses to questions that align with the Guiding Principles and Expectations - i.What are some unexpected challenges you faced or strengths you have discovered as an agency? (consider including participant success stories) - ii.
+Participant demographic data, including race and ethnicity - i.
+All data points listed below will include a breakdown of demographic characteristics related to race and ethnicity - c.
+Average cost per household served (successfully and total) - d.
+Program-specific elements - i.
+Percent of households provided Housing First Aid and diverted from shelter services - ii.
+Bed/Unit Utilization average percentage - iii.
+Average length of program participation - iv.
+Rate of exit from shelter to permanent housing - v.
+Rate of permanent housing maintenance, using 6-month follow-up reports - e.
+Narrative responses to questions - i.
+What are some unexpected challenges you faced or strengths you have discovered as an agency? (consider including participant success stories) - ii.
 How is your agency working towards ensuring low-barrier programming?
-Have you seen a need to adjust services to make them more accessible? - iii.Please explain how you have been leading with race while reducing homelessness overall in the community - iv.Has your agency made progress toward "building connections and coordinating with multiple systems of care to build a community of resources, easily accessible to all"?
+Have you seen a need to adjust services to make them more accessible? - iii.
+Please explain how you have been leading with race while reducing homelessness overall in the community. - iv.
+Has your agency made progress toward "building connections and coordinating with multiple systems of care to build a community of resources, easily accessible to all"?
 If yes, please describe how the need for the new connection was identified and the process of building the connection. - 4.
 Work with HST to continually improve on performance targets - 5.
-Conduct post-program-exit follow-up assessments at 6 and 12 months post-exit - a.
+Conduct post-program-exit follow-up assessments at 6 and 12 months post-exit a.
 Enter the results into HMIS - 6.
 Prepare an annual participant feedback report - 7.
 Submit to monitoring for contract compliance

-HST Reporting Responsibilities:
+HST will: